MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-whats-new-2020-09-26.md

 ---

-# What's new or changed in Dynamics 365 Human Resources Setpember 26, 2020
+# What's new or changed in Dynamics 365 Human Resources September 26, 2020

 This topic describes features that are new, changed, or coming soon in Dynamics 365 Human Resources.
 For more information about our update process and schedule, see [Update process](hr-admin-setup-update-process.md).